thedevangvishnu/100xdevs-cohort-2.0/week-16/16.4-nextauth/full-auth-app/notes.md

     - npm i @auth/prisma-adapter
     - Create the prisma singleton instance

+  - Add AUTH_SECRET in .env file for NextAuth to use

   - Setting up next-auth config:

     - create a base authConfig (containing the providers and their respective strategies) and use them: